Reality-Based Educational Process

 Experiential Learning is the Pathway to Behavior Changes

-As a nonprofit organization that’s also free of any conflicts of interest, we are uniquely positioned to bring to the community unbiased and technically valid information to teach people the skills needed to make good economic
+As a nonprofit organization that’s also free of any conflicts of interest, we are uniquely positioned to bring to the community unbiased and technically valid information to teach people the skills needed to make good economic decisions.

 Our programs succeed because of the following features:

 - Objective assessment protocols

 Cygnet Institute uses a copyrighted modular process to deliver experiential seminars and workshops regarding the